Interview with Borazalom:

-What if we have 2 servers on opposite sides of the world (Say JPY and UK) and it comes time to make a block… UK has no outstanding transactions so it creates it.
+What if we have 2 servers on opposite sides of the world (Say JPY and UK) and it comes time to make a block… UK has no outstanding transactions so it creates one.
 Before JPY gets the block update it receives a transaction and sends it off to get approved by all servers… now we have a fork?
-How is this handled?
+How is would this be handled?

-Each miner is watching a lot of different events, such as the number of transactions and elapsed time of last generated block, who generated the last block etc… Summarize the “value” of this event each block have one “weight”.
+Each miner must watch several different events, such as the number of transactions, the elapsed time of the last generated block, who generated the last block etc… Summarize the “value” of this event each block have one “weight”.

-If we have 3 miners and each miner generate block in same time and the generator of the last generated block is the #1 miner then the weight of each block is different.
-The #1 weight is the worst and never be accept this block other miners because the previous block generator is also the #1.
-The #2 will be the best and the #3 also acceptable if #2 is offline or don’t generate block.
+If we have 3 miners and each miner generates a block at the same time and the generator of the last generated block is the #1 miner, then the weight of each block is different.
+The #1 weight is the worst and this block will never be accepted by other miners because the previous block generator is also t#1.
+The #2 will be the best and the #3 also acceptable if #2 is offline or doesn’t generate a block.

-The block collision is a normal event.
+A block collision is a normal event.
 Each miner and client know what is the “best” block.
-The block of #2 maybe don’t contain all transactions but this is no problem.
+The block of #2 maybe doesn’t contain all transactions, although this will not be a problem.
 The next block will contain the missing transaction.
-Each block has unique weight therefore never created forks.
+Each block has a unique weight therefore it will never create a fork.

-The system supports this, therefore, I hope someone will be create interpolarity module.
+The system supports this, therefore, I hope someone will be creating an interpolarity module.
 The early stage of the system contains the bridge.
-This bridge connect the old chain and the new chain.
+This bridge connects the old chain and the new chain.
 These blockchains communicating with each other.
 The future interpolarity module just needs to extend this function to external blockchains.